-Wellwood comes to Flint with a winning background, earning three CHL Memorial Cup Championships, twice as a player with the Windsor Spitfires (2009 & 2010) and once as a coach with the Oshawa Generals (2015).
+Wellwood was named as the club’s bench boss on October 18th, 2018 and comes to Flint with a winning background, earning three CHL Memorial Cup Championships, twice as a player with the Windsor Spitfires (2009 & 2010) and once as a coach with the Oshawa Generals (2015).
 Additionally, before sustaining a career-ending injury, Wellwood recorded five goals and five assists in in 31 NHL games with the Philadelphia Flyers from 2010-13.

 “We could not be happier to welcome Eric Wellwood back to the Firebirds,” said Flint Firebirds Vice President of Hockey Operations and General Manager Barclay Branch.
 “Eric will bring a very strong pedigree to Flint, having won championships both as a player and a coach.
 He is a teacher and student of the game.”